-Gross Domestic Product (GDP) per capita is a measure of country's economic output per person.
-FY21 witnessed a significant de-growth due to the pandemic.
-However, in FY22 the economy is on path of recovery and the per capita GDP is estimated to grow by 7.9%.
-The growth is projected at 3.8% of CAGR between FY15 to FY22.
-The Gross national income (GNI) is also estimated to increase by 6.8 % in FY22.
-The per capita private final consumption expenditure (PFCE), that represents consumer spending, is likely to increase by 6.6% in FY22.
+GDP per capita is a measure of a country's economic output per person.
+Fiscal 2021 witnessed a significant slowdown due to the pandemic.
+However, in FY22 the economy is on a path of recovery and the per capita GDP is estimated to grow by 7.6%.
+The Gross National Income ("GNI") is also estimated to increase by 7.4% in FY22.
+The per capita private final consumption expenditure ("PFCE"), that represents consumer spending, is likely to increase by 6.9% in FY22.
 Majorly, the FY22 reflects per capita growth due to a lower base.